RecordsKeeper/multichain/docs/source/mininglinux.rst

 .. note::
-    Please store this private key safely, losing this will result in loss of XRK coins.
+    Please store this private key safely.
+Losing it will result in the loss of XRK tokens.

-After completing the above process, you can check for your node’s information (best block and synced block) by running following commands:
+After completing the above process, you can check for your node’s information (best block and synced block) by running the following commands:

 .. code-block:: bash